Your employee giving program is not taking off as you’d like. What should you do next to ensure your program is enhancing the employee experience?

-Here are eight tactical tips for leaders tasked with engaging employees through charitable giving at their companies:
+Here are 10 tactical tips for leaders tasked with engaging employees through charitable giving at their companies:

 Getting feedback is critical to the long-term success of your employee giving program.
 You can send out a survey, conduct one-on-one interviews, or set up a focus group to learn from employees what matters most to them.
 You can also select an employee giving solution that provides employees with the opportunity to provide feedback each time they donate.

 If employees know what to expect from your program, they’ll be more likely to participate.
 Launch a holiday giving campaign or an annual corporate giving month, then plan to stick to the same timing and terms each year.
-With well-established flagship programs, you can introduce your events at new hire orientation and advertise them on your company’s careers page so that everyone hears about them when they join the company.
+With well-established flagship programs, you can schedule time at all staff meetings well in advance and advertise programs on your company’s careers page so that everyone hears about them when they join your company.

-If you are surprised by low employee participation in your one-off campaign, think about how you can incorporate a charitable mission more into your company’s year-round operations.
-Many companies introduce volunteer activities to new employees at orientation and swap out typical swag for gifts that give back (LINK to GIFTS page).
+If you are underwhelmed by low employee participation in your one-time campaign, think about how you can incorporate a charitable mission more into your company’s year-round operations.
+Mission-oriented companies might introduce volunteer opportunities to new hires at orientation and swap out typical swag for gifts that give back.

 Tie together your employee giving initiatives under their own brand, hashtag, or logo.
 Programs with names and slogans are more memorable and can connect the giving program to your company’s values.
 Here are some favorites: